Skip to the main content

 Traits & Skills

-Updated Mar 31, 2018
+Updated Mar 31, 2024

-Taxi drivers need to possess:
+Taxi drivers need:

-• patience and coping skills (for dealing with traffic and difficult passengers)
+• Patience and coping skills for dealing with traffic and difficult passengers

-• self-discipline.
+• Self-discipline

 They should enjoy:

-• driving
+• Driving

-• having clear rules and guidelines for their work
+• Having clear rules and guidelines for their work

-• dealing with people.
+• Interacting with people

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.